RCPRG-ros-pkg/velma_docs/_posts/2017-10-13-02_tools_02_tools_vis.md

 It publishes visual markers that visualize camera frustum of Kinect mounted on head of Velma.
 The markers can be visualized in ROS *rviz* using topic `/camera_frustum`.

+This script works with both running control system and [urdf description test](#interactive-visualization-of-kinematics).

 ![]({{site.baseurl}}/public/img/velma_show_camera_frustum.png)